Skip to main content

 • Measures that result in no financial savings or no carbon savings, or result in carbon increases, are ineligible for funding.

 In addition, applications from businesses looking to sell heat or energy to third parties – other businesses or domestic properties – would not be eligible for funding.
-The SME Loan was not set up to cover this type of activity and as such the administrator has no mechanisms in place to confirm that the proposed energy supplier is suitably trained or experienced to ensure a secure and reasonably priced service.
-Applicants with these type of projects in mind should consider the current District Heating Loan available from Energy Saving Trust.
+The SME Loan Scheme was not set up to cover this type of activity and as such the administrator has no mechanisms in place to confirm that the proposed energy supplier is suitably trained or experienced to ensure a secure and reasonably priced service.
+Any electricity-generating renewable system, which your qualifying report suggests will result in the site becoming a net exporter of electricity over the course of a year, is not eligible for funding.

-The Scottish Government’s SME Loan Scheme is not accepting new applications for solar PV projects.
+The scheme is not accepting new applications for solar PV projects.

-• Applicants can apply for both the SME Loan Scheme and the Smart Export Guarantee (SEG).
+• Applicants can apply for both SME Loan Scheme funding and the Smart Export Guarantee.
 Any loans for measures which are benefiting from the SEG will not attract interest.

 • Applications are processed on a rolling basis all year round, subject to the overall availability of loan funds.
 The fund administrators reserve the right, in consultation with the Scottish Government, to suspend or reject preliminary assessments of applications on the basis that there are insufficient funds available in any financial year to provide loans to all applicants.